atreyu1968/kdp-optimizer/replit.md

 - All prices end in .99 for psychological pricing
 - Delivery costs calculated as fileSize × $0.15/MB (deducted from 70% earnings only)

-**Design Decision Rationale:** Memory storage allows rapid prototyping and testing.
-The IStorage interface provides abstraction, making it straightforward to swap in PostgreSQL implementation when persistence is needed.
-Drizzle ORM already configured but not yet connected - infrastructure is ready for database integration.
+**Design Decision Rationale:** PostgreSQL provides persistent storage allowing users to save manuscripts and track optimization history over time.
+The IStorage interface abstraction enabled seamless transition from MemStorage to DbStorage.
+Drizzle ORM provides type-safe database queries and schema migrations via push commands.

 ### External Dependencies